National MP breaks arms, fractures spine after falling from platform

 A Waikato National MP is taking leave from Parliament after breaking both arms and suffering rib and spinal injuries in a tree felling accident.

-Tim van de Molen is recovering at Waikato Hospital after falling from a platform at the weekend.
+Tim van de Molen is recovering at Waikato Hospital after falling from a platform on Saturday.

-On Saturday he was helping his father-in-law clear a tree damaged by the previous weekend's storm when he fell, a spokesperson for his office said.
+The 37-year-old was helping his father-in-law clear a tree damaged by the previous weekend's storm when the accident happened.

-"He is being taken good care of at Waikato Hospital and the St John staff and their prompt response was really helpful for him.
-He's in good condition.
+"Since arriving at Waikato Hospital, I have undergone several surgeries to address my injuries; the medical team expect I will be released from hospital next week," van de Molen said.

+"I'd like to thank St John's staff for their prompt response and professionalism which led to me receiving a very high standard of care from the outset.

 In his absence Gerry Brownlee will act as National's Defence and Veterans spokesperson and Barbara Kuriger will act as the Horticulture spokesperson and cover the Associate Agriculture delegations.